 Because our circadian rhythm is intimately connected with our menstrual cycles, it could take a period or two before your hormones are back in balance with the time zone you've settled into.
 So don't be surprised if your period decides to be extra stubborn when you and your bestie take that trip to Europe you've been planning for a while.
 "Also, be aware that your fertile window may be different," Druet advises.

 2. You're Extremely Stressed Out

-Stress takes a toll on the body, particularly when we experience it in large quantities.
-According to Dr. Lauren Streicher, associate clinical professor OBGYN at Northwestern University, stress can throw off the healthy connection between our pituitary glands and our ovaries.
-Dr. Streicher told Buzzfeed that an off-kilter ovulation cycle affects your menstrual cycle as well, likely making your period come a bit later than usual.
+"A variety of factors can impact periods, including significant stress," Dr. Felice Gersh M.D., an OB/GYN, tells Bustle.
+Stress takes a toll on the body, particularly when in large quantities, because it can throw off the connection between the pituitary gland and our ovaries.
+An off-kilter ovulation can make your period come a bit later than usual.
 (Keep in mind, though, that if you're on a hormonal form of birth control, this won't be the case, since the contraception you're taking will guide your menstruation, not your ovulation.)

 If you're going through a particularly stressful time, like a breakup or starting a new job, your period may decide to hold off on you for a little while.
 If this keeps happening for a while, though, you might be chronically stressed out, which means you should consider making some lifestyle changes or at the very least, go see a doctor.
 Letting this kind of heavy stress take over may result in amenorrhea, which is the loss of your period entirely.

 3. You've Gained Or Lost A Significant Amount Of Weight